Loading...

 Choose Whole Grains

-Opt for steel-cut or old-fashioned oats instead of instant oats, as they release glucose more slowly.
+Opt for steel-cut or old-fashioned oats instead of instant oatmeal as they are less processed and digest more slowly.

 Add Protein